 The following points are distilled from this experience, intended as a reference for anyone who wants to promote or deploy a Tor Relay on a university campus in the future.

-This attempt to deploy a Tor Relay at National Taiwan Normal University is neither an endpoint nor a definitive answer.
+This attempt to deploy a Tor Relay at National Taiwan Normal University is just one step in an ongoing process.
+It does not aim to define an endpoint, and it was never meant to become a standard answer.
 But it does prove at least one thing:

 If we hope to see Tor Relays on more campuses in the future, these “uncool but time-consuming” efforts may well be the most important foundation of all.